Our ecological public charity concentrates on

 Section 4 – Worms

-Matter of Trust is the fiscal sponsor for this bioremedation research program.
+Matter of Trust is the fiscal sponsor for this bioremediation research program.
 Microbes, worms, compostable waste are available all over the world and wherever oil spills occur.
-In this final stage of the experiment we were able to prove that thermophilic composting followed by vermiculture can remediate oil spill waste.
+In the final stage of this experiment, we were able to prove that thermophilic composting followed by vermiculture can remediate oil spill waste.

-After oil from a spill is collected with booms and absorbents, the standard method of disposal is incineration or in landfills.
+When the oil from the spill is collected with booms and absorbents, the standard method of disposal is incineration or in landfills.
 In an effort to avoid the environmental degradation associated with these options, Thomas Azwell from Norman Terry’s UC Berkeley Lab, (where an indoor control was also conducted) designed a process of bioremediation to safely process oil.
 Because hair mats are an organically based material, we were able to use a combination of natural technologies for remediation.

 After processing with microbial inoculants and thermophilic composting the hair mats were now environmentally safe.
 They were then ingested and processed by worms resulting in a rich worm casting fertilizer.

-These experiments over a two year period successfully demonstrated a practical hands-on study to further the cause of an effective closed-loop system for oil spill clean up.
+These experiments carried over a two-year period successfully demonstrated a practical hands-on study to further the cause of an effective closed-loop system for oil spill clean up.